Black3rror/Benchmarking/README.md

 An automation and benchmarking system for embedded AI tools.

+## Documentation

+The documentation for this project can be found [here](https://black3rror.github.io/EdgeMark/).

 ## Project structure

 The directory structure of the project looks like this: